andrezrv/stage-wp-plugin-manager/readme.txt

 1. Unzip `stage-wp-plugin-manager.zip` and upload the `stage-wp-plugin-manager` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the **"Plugins"** menu in WordPress.
 3. Read carefully the instructions in [description page](http://wordpress.org/extend/plugins/stage-wp-plugin-manager/).

+== Screenshots ==

+1. Plugins page with links to attach the plugin to the current stage.
+2. Stage WP Plugin Manager settings, where you can attach plugins to any stage.
+3. Advanced help.

 == Changelog ==